firebase/firebase-tools/firebase-vscode/README.md

-# Firebase Extension
+# Firebase Data Connect for VSCode

-VSCode extension for Firebase.
-The Firebase Extension currently supports the Data Connect product.
+The Firebase Data Connect extension provides a suite of tools aimed to assist developers learn, develop, and deploy Data Connect.

 ## Data Connect features